 The project addresses the causes of deforestation, ensures direct, ongoing community involvement and technical training, and provides financial benefits for participants throughout the project.
 This occurs through payments for ecosystem services (PES) and income from timber and sustainable forest products.
 As a result, this multi-faceted approach will reduce forest degradation by easing pressure on surrounding natural forest while at the same time sequester quantifiable volumes of CO₂ from the atmosphere and improve the environmental and socio-economic conditions of families located in the community of San Juan de Limay.

 The project contains 3 types of plantations: Mixed species plantations (multi-purposed tree plantations composed of fast growing firewood species and longer-lived hardwood species),coffee agroforestry (shade-grown coffee and fruit trees) and silvopastoral planting (tree planting on areas use for cattle-breeding).

-Over 6.9 million USD payments being made to communities across 1,357 farming families where people are living on less than $2/day.
+Payments being made to communities across 1,357 farming families where people are living on less than $2/day.

 Conducted over 30,000 capacity building workshops providing education & training to smallholder farmers.

 Women make up 45% of the professional team, many of whom hold leadershop positions.